YiranSunn/recSys/README.md

 ### Use as framework

 It's easy to use current code to fit your own data.
-Upload your own data files under path recSys/recommender/dataload/src/main/resources/, then modify related scala data code in the models you'd like to use.
+Upload your own data files under path recSys/recommender/dataload/src/main/resources/, then modify "data part" of scala code in the models you'd like to use.